-Making Turkish coffee is not as difficult as you might imagine.
+Making Authentic Turkish coffee is not as difficult as you might imagine.
 And it can definitely be made to high standards even outside Turkey if you respect certain steps.
-But before you get started here are the basic things you need to have handy:
+But before you get started here are the basic ingredients you need to have handy

 Now that you made sure you have all you need to make the Turkish coffee, let’s dive into the steps of this process.
-You don’t need an impressive experience to obtain the type of coffee that you want but attention to details is very important in this process.
+You don’t need a lot of experience to brew Turkish coffee but attention to details is very important in this process.

-- Measure the water you need according to the number of coffee cups you want to make
+1 – Measure the water to the number of coffee cups you want

 To do this properly, you should use the coffee cup that you are planning to serve your coffee in.
 A general rule is to use 1 and a half cup of water for each coffee cup.
 It is important to not add more or less water because this will negatively modify the taste of the final coffee.
 Add the water quantity in the pot that you will brew the coffee in.

 You can do this on any other heating source as long as it provides a medium heat level.
 You don’t want to boil the water fast and you need to maintain it at a medium heat until it gets hot enough but not to a boiling point.
 Make sure that the heat is evenly spear on the bottom of the pot.